expressjs/multer/README.md

 </form>
 ```

-Then in your javascript file you would add these lines to access both the file and the body:
+Then in your javascript file you would add these lines to access both the file and the body.
+It is important that you use the `name` field value from the form in your upload function.
+This tells multer which field on the request it should look for the files in.
+If these fields aren't the same in the HTML form and on your server, your upload will fail:

 ```javascript
 var multer  = require('multer')